 The Qiladar was appointed by the central Government.

-In the fifteenth and the sixteenth century, some amirs in Bidar, Ahmadnagar, Golconda and Bijapur and Berar established independent sultanates of their own and formed new states.
+In the fifteenth and sixteenth centuries, some amirs founded their own independent sultanates in Bidar, Ahmadnagar, Golconda, and Bijapur and Berar, and created new states.

 the Nizam Shahis of Ahmadnagar